Frequently Asked Questions

 In general, we frequently get this question when there is a problem with the genotyping data.
 For example, if not all positions PharmCAT requires is available.
 The instinct is to remove those positions from PharmCAT's named allele definitions.
 But when a genetic position is removed, PharmCAT will not "see" those positions, which will likely cause the sample/study individual to be inaccurately reported as reference who in fact is not, incorrectly assigned genotypes or, even worse, phenotypes.

-If instead you are interested in customizing PharmCAT to add support for additional genes and PGx recommendations, this is possible, but currently undocumented.
+If instead you are interested in customizing PharmCAT to add support for additional genes and PGx recommendations, this is possible but currently undocumented.
 Just adding the required JSON files to PharmCAT will only get you part of the way there.
-We are currently unable to support anyone looking to do this at this time because we are focused on providing actionable prescribing recommendations from authorities like CPIC and DPWG.
+We are currently unable to support anyone looking to do this at this time because we are focused on providing actionable prescribing recommendations from authorities CPIC, DPWG and the FDA.

 What happens if I provide an outside diplotype or phenotype for a gene also found in the VCF file?